TansLab/Tans_Schnitzcells/README.txt

 % suffixes of these parameters tell you by which method the different pixel
 % intensities are summarized (e.g. sum, mean, ..).

+[TODO MW: see also notes 27-11-2014 for more info]

+Creating branches
+===
+See also Daan Kiviet's thesis: "The lac Operon: Fluctuations, Growth and Evolution", p.
+106.

+To compute e.g. correlation functions, one should have a continuous function of two parameters for two parameters.
+E.g. growth rate mu and concentration of fluorescent reporter.
+This kind of data is however not available for lineages from the schnitzcells struct.
+Therefore, "branches" are created.
+These contains parameters X(t) per lineage.
+This necessitates that data is redundant.
+E.g. the trace X(t) for a 1st generation cell that has 100 offspring cells in the final colony, shuold be copied a 100 times because it exists in all lineages.
+|      ------           |      ------ branch1
+| -----          =>     | =====
+|      ------           |      ------ branch2
+|______________         |______________

+There are however some complicating -but important - caveats/operations to this process, which will be outlined below.

+In general, the function DJK_getBranches 'copies' X_{n<N}(t) data to X_{n<N,i}(t) i={1..F} such that X(t) data is available for each lineage.
+(With points early in time being shared among lineages.)

+In principal, correlation functions can be determined from these "branches".
+However, there are additional important processes.
+1. Weighing of X(t) data to construct the branches
+2. Substracting colony average at t
+3. Creating branch groups
+Typically in that order, although (3) and (2) can also be done the other way around.

+Default order:
+(1) Weighing.
+In DJK_getBranches data is weighed such that the redundancy in the data is compensated for.
+This is done by the "3/4" weighing procedure (See eq.
+6.6 Daan Kiviet's thesis).
+Different weighing schemes are however possible.
+(2) Substracting colony average
+If - and this behavior is indeed qualitatively observed - there are whole colony fluctuations (in growth), this means that correlations not corrected for this are not single cell correlations, but correlations due to fluctuations in the whole colony.
+To filter out that effect, for each point X(t) the time average is substracted.
+(Note that this may be a non-intuitive procedure.)
+I.e. for a branch j, X_j(t)-<X(t)>_j.
+The function performing this correction is called DJK_addToBranches_noise.
+The prefix "noise_" is added, because technically this parameter will represent the noise of X_j(t) around <X(t)>_j.
+This correction is quite important for how the final correlation will look.
+(One could plot the correlation function of the colony mean of the observables of interest to investigate the behavior that is filtered out.)
+(3) Creating branch groups
+To get an estimate of the error in the correlation function, the colony branches are subdivided in groups, and error bars are calculated based on the correlations found for each subgroup.
+(This subgrouped branch data is referred to as branchgroups.)
+This is done by the function  DJK_divide_branch_data.
+[Comment MW: This procedure seems rather ad hoc, but seems to relate to bootstrapping procedures often performed in statistics.
+TODO: find out how well it relates, and whether an improvement might be to perform something more resembling bootstrapping.]
+*
+Functions involved in this process are DJK_getBranches, DJK_addToBranches_noise, DJK_trim_branch_data, DJK_divide_branch_data (alternatively: NW_divide_branch_data_inittime), DJK_plot_crosscorrelation_standard_error_store.

+Alternative order:
+In principle, the different subgroup branches should follow similar colony average trends.
+However (especially working with small datasets) this might not always be the case.
+To prevent artefacts from being introduced here again, steps (2) and (3) of the previous order can be inverted.
+The following functions should be used to follow that procedure:
+DJK_getBranches (standard), DJK_trim_branch_data (standard), DJK_divide_branch_data (standard), NW_addToBranchGroups_noise (non standard),  DJK_plot_crosscorrelation_standard_error_store (standard).

 ____________________________________________________________
 PART 2